DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 - Suggest improvements where possible.
 ```

 Once you have this report, you can save it alongside your other product documentation.
-You can also continue to chat with the LLM if this report is run in a web interface to drill down on more detail.
-The goal of this step is to consider alternatives so our own confirmation biases are less likely to affect the final product.
+You can also continue to chat with the LLM if this report is created in a chat interface to drill down on more detail.
+The goal of this step is to consider alternatives so your own confirmation biases are less likely to affect the final product.

 Review this output with your team to see if the input requirements need to be updated, then re-run the process if required.